simeononsecurity/simeononsecurity.ch/content/guides/mastering-git-a-comprehensive-guide-for-version-control/index.en.md

 ## Resolving Conflicts
 When merging branches or pulling changes from a remote repository, conflicts may arise if Git cannot automatically determine how to combine the changes.
 Resolving conflicts requires manual intervention.

 Git provides tools to help resolve conflicts, such as the `git mergetool` command, which launches a visual merge tool to assist in the process.
-It is essential to carefully review and test the merged code before committing.
+You need to carefully review and test the merged code before committing.

 ## Git in Collaborative Environments
 Git simplifies collaboration in software development teams.
 Here are some practices to consider when working with Git in a collaborative environment: